jjdeuce06/jjdeuce06/README.md

 Welcome to my GitHub, take some time to see what I'm up to!

 ## About me
-- ✏ Junior at Pennsylvania Western University's California branch with a current GPA of 3.94.
+- ✏ Senior at Pennsylvania Western University's California branch with a current GPA of 3.94.
 (Expected Graduation: May 2026)

 ## Skills and Past Courses
 - Programming languages: Java, JavaScript, COBOL, Assembly Language, C, C++, C#, Python, HTML